 Meanwhile, the Doctor and Seth found themselves being unceremoniously dumped on the deck of a fishing boat.
 Glancing up from where they had landed, they quickly discovered that the crew of this boat consisted of half-a-dozen men, the one who appeared to be the leader standing slightly in front of his crew.
 He was the first to break the silence which followed.
 "Looks like we caught some strange fish today."

 The Doctor bristled at this remark; he had been called many things in each of his lives, but no-one had ever compared him to a fish before.
-"Look!" he said impatiently.
-"Do we look like fish to you?"
+"Do we look like fish to you?" he demanded impatiently.
 He picked himself up, nodding to Seth to do likewise.
 "In case you haven't noticed, there's a Sontaran task-force on this planet.
 I don't know what they're cooking up, but I can guarantee it'll be bad news for you.
 That's why I . . . we have got to stop them."
 He gestured round at each of the Anethans, before his gaze settled on Seth, who was just removing his breathing apparatus.

 "That's the first sensible question you've asked," said the Doctor.
 "All right, I'm the Doctor, but I'm guessing you know who Seth is already."
 The six fishermen nodded, finding themselves somewhat overawed at being in the presence of the great hero of Aneth, the young man who was said to have defeated the Nimon and freed their people from the tyranny of the Skonnons.
 "Good.
 As for what I want you to do, I was rather hoping you'd help me send the Sontarans back where they came from.
 You do know who the Sontarans are?"

 "Beings dedicated to perpetual war," replied the leader.
 "And there's no way to beat them, so, if they're on Aneth . . ."